nickthecoder/tedi/README.md

 ## Right-to-Left and Accessibility

-I've keep code which handles right-to-left support, and accessibility support.
+I've probably butchered some/all right-to-left handling.

-However, I don't understand them, nor how to use them, so I may have broken them without knowing.
+I have removed some of the accessibility code, because it used non-standard APIs.
-Help will be appreciated; even just a confirmation on whether they do work!
+Given that I don't know how to test, I couldn't really re-implement it using only standard APIs.
+Sorry.